marijnh/Eloquent-JavaScript/06_object.md

 {{index "map (data structure)", "ages example", "data structure"}}

-A _map_ (noun) is a data structure that associates values with other values.
+A _map_ (noun) is a data structure that associates values (the keys) with other values.
 For example, you might want to map names to ages.
 It is possible to use objects for this.

 ```
 let ages = {